 Whether an accommodation would result in a fundamental alteration of the academic program or course in question; Whether the faculty member is being asked to assist with a personal need (i.e. a need which does not arise as part of the educational process per se).

-Generally, the student will make the initial contact with the instructor, but this also may be done directly by Disabled Student Services (DSS).
+Generally, the student will make the initial contact with the instructor, but this also may be done directly by Center for Students with Disabilities (DSPS).
 A statement on the course syllabus informing students that they should discuss their disability-related needs in a timely manner can help all parties to do their parts.
 We recommend a statement such as the following:

-All students who are requesting disability-related accommodations (academic adjustments) should contact Disabled Student Services as soon as possible and talk with me about any modifications needed.
+All students who are requesting disability-related accommodations (academic adjustments) should contact Center for Students with Disabilities (DSPS) as soon as possible and talk with me about any modifications needed.
 Providing an appropriate accommodation in a timely manner requires that students notify me in reasonable time.

 It is also recommended that during your first class you make a similar announcement, suggesting that anyone in need of a disability-related accommodation contact you after class, during office hours, or by voice-mail or e-mail.